WiLLiAM111333/cozywebsite/README.md

 # Heavily WIP

-The index.js script inside `backend/scripts/build` is not complete at all, it might even be broken on linux im not sure.

----

 Had a change of mind in `backend/lib/auth`, I'll be using discord to sign in to store as little data about users as possible.
 It's for everyones sake 🙂

----

-There has been a problem with my domain provider, so I will be doing reduntant stuff until I know this even matters 😢

-RESOLVED ✔

 ---